lucaswoj/maplibre-image-plugins/README.md

 </script>
 ```

 Both plugins wake the map on a timer and let it rest between animation frames.
-On releases without [maplibre-gl-js#8208](https://github.com/maplibre/maplibre-gl-js/pull/8208) (unmerged as of maplibre-gl 6.6), each frame drags a ~300 ms tail of extra renders out of the symbol placement machinery unless the map is created with `fadeDuration: 0`.
-On releases that include it, the map idles between frames with no configuration.
+On releases without [maplibre-gl-js#8208](https://github.com/maplibre/maplibre-gl-js/pull/8208) (merged, not yet in a release as of maplibre-gl 6.6), each frame drags a ~300 ms tail of extra renders and symbol re-placements out of the placement machinery unless the map is created with `fadeDuration: 0`: one 30 fps animated icon on an otherwise static map meant 88 renders/s and 2.7 idles/s.
+On releases that include it, the same map renders 30 frames a second and idles 30 times a second with no configuration.

 ## Developing